y1yang0/yarrow/README.md

 i4: i2 + i2
 i5: return i4
 ```
+After that, yarrow lowers HIR, it transforms machine-independent HIR instructions
+to machine instructions and eliminates dead code and PHI instruction, newly created LIR plays the main
+role of code generation, instruction selection based on BURS, I'm not sure which register allocation
+algorithm would be implemented.
+If I have enough time, I will examine a peephole optimization phase
+for LIR.

 ## Example
 Let say we have following java code, it repeats many times to calculate the sum of `[1,n]`: